kintohub/kintohub-docs/docs/session-memory.md

 1. (Green) Call a Login Service.
 On the response, you will see the login block returns and sets the `userId` in memory
 2. (Orange) Call Chat Service.
 During the lifetime of the call, KintoHub attaches the `userId` to the call prior to it reaching the Chat Service.

 This allows the chat service to use contextual information.
-The chat servicek nows about the unique application environment id and the user id to process information and return the correct data to the client.
+The chat service nows about the unique application environment id and the user id to process information and return the correct data to the client.

 ## Pricing
 Pricing for session memory is free today, but an expensive resource.
 We'll figure out a fair way to optimize the costs.